christianreiser/P3-Behavioral-Cloning/README.md

 To see if my model is working at all, I started with only a few images and one epoch.
 Later I used more data and increased the number of epochs.
 Also, I split my image and steering angle data into a training and validation set.
-At earlier with a ratio of 0.3.
+At first with a ratio of 0.3.
 Later on to provide more data to train I changed it to a ratio of 0.1.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set right after the first epoch.
 This implied that the model was overfitting.

 ### Attempts to reduce overfitting in the model
 Overfitting was a big problem.
 My attempts to reduce overfitting was adding dropout, adding more data, reducing the learning rate and setting the number of epochs to just one.
-The model contains dropout layers in order to reduce overfitting.
 After the collection process, I had 24108 data points.